parthsharma1410/react-reg/README.md

-# A login signup frontend made using React, bootstrap and css
+# A Login-SignUp frontend made using React, Bootstrap and CSS
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).